Artistic Director, Choreographer, Producer

 Richard has undertaken artistic research through National Dance Company Wales, Studio Wayne McGregor and Surf the Wave and is a former lead artist on PDSW’s Young Choreographers Programme.
 His professional training consisted of the Royal Ballet School's Associates program, Tring Park School and BA(Hons) from Rambert School.

-Saoirse Anton is a writer and theatre-maker.
+Saoirse Anton is a producer, writer, theatre-maker and critic.

-As a theatre critic and writer, her work has appeared in a monthly column on takeyourseats.ie, in The Reviews Hub, The V&A's TheatreVoice podcast, TN2 Magazine, and on her own site Sitting On The Fourth Wall.
+As a theatre critic and writer, her work has appeared in a monthly column on takeyourseats.ie, in The Reviews Hub, The V&A's TheatreVoice podcast, TN2 Magazine, and on her own website Sitting On The Fourth Wall.
 She has been invited to the Edinburgh Festival Fringe on several occasions as part of the Network of Independent Critics, has appeared at Bram Stoker Festival in Dublin, has represented Youth Theatre Ireland at On The Edge Festival in Birmingham, and has facilitated theatre criticism workshops for Youth Theatre Ireland and NDCWales.

 Charlie completed the ‘Artist in Process’ professional training program at the Salzburg Experimental Academy of Dance (AT), majoring in choreography.
 He graduated with distinction from the Professional Dance Course at Tring Park School for the Performing Arts (UK), having commenced formal training at the Centre for Advanced Training, London Contemporary Dance School and was founding member of the English National Ballet Youth Company. .